spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 Launched task 'demo1' with execution id 2
 ```

-You can verif this by using the task execution status, as follows:
+You can verify this by using the task execution status, as follows:

 ```bash
 dataflow:>task execution status 2